Kinvey/flex-sdk/README.md

 # Kinvey Flex SDK (beta)

 This is the SDK for code execution of Flex Microservices.
-The module provides a framework for building Kinvey-backed services using FlexData, FlexFunctions, and FlexAuth.
+The module provides a framework for building Kinvey-backend services using FlexData, FlexFunctions, and FlexAuth.

 ## Upgrading from 2.x to 3.x